Darkhand81/cloudinit-customizer/README.md

 ### 3. Creating a VM template

-Once you have your cusomtized image, set up a Proxmox template to clone VMs from, and attach the customized image.
+Once you have your customized image, set up a Proxmox template to clone VMs from, and attach the customized image.
 You can use a tutorial such as https://static.xtremeownage.com/blog/2024/proxmox---debian-cloud-init-templates/#step-3-create-a-vm